Toyota and Wyland Foundation Partner to Encourage Resource Conservation Throughout Earth Month

 “With a shared goal of promoting environmental stewardship, we are excited to continue working with Toyota on our Earth Month initiatives,” said artist Wyland.
 “With great support from partners like Toyota, we are able to expand the Mayor’s Challenge to even more cities this year, and generate awareness about the importance of conservation to protect our environment both for today and the future.”

 This year also marks the second anniversary of Toyota and Wyland’s Earth Month Heroes, a Southern California program that recognizes 30 exemplary citizens who find ground-breaking ways to work toward sustaining a healthy planet.
 The Wyland Foundation, Toyota and regional broadcast partner KCBS / KCAL will make donations of $250 on behalf of the Earth Month Heroes to deserving organizations in Southern California, with a $1,000 grand prize donation, to support local conservation efforts.
-For the full list of Earth Month Heroes, visit www.wylandfoundation.org
+For the full list of Earth Month Heroes, visit www.wylandfoundation.org, starting April 1.

 To kick off both the National Mayor’s Challenge for Water Conservation and Earth Month Heroes program, the Wyland Foundation and Toyota will host an event on March 30 at The Americana Brand in Glendale, Calif. with environmental artist, Wyland.
 Open to the public, Wyland will paint a marine life mural with attendees that will later be displayed in Anthropologie at The Americana.
 Additional support was provided by the U.S. Forest Service, National Oceanic and Atmospheric Administration (NOAA), Waterpik, Rain Bird, Lowe’s and Sterling Plumbing.